At the entrance to the Lynch drive to Milton Park

 After her death the Lodge, which needed further modernisation if it was to be lived in permanently, remained empty for a time.
 Then in 1981 a neighbour living in the early 17th-century Manor House nearby (it is now a farmhouse) suggested that the building might, as a distinguished architectural fragment, be of interest to the Landmark Trust.
 The Fitzwilliams were willing to sell, and the Lodge passed into the Trust’s hands in 1983.

-For a short history of Lynch Lodge please click here.
+A short history of Lynch Lodge

 Select a changeover day to start your booking...